CLIENT SINCE 2019

 Many more people consuming plants!

-Credo’s new branding is being received well by both vegans and non-vegans.
+Credo’s new branding and products are being received well by both vegans and non-vegans.
 Their products can be found in Whole Foods, Central Market, and other markets soon.
 The positioning was so impactful that it has informed product innovation and the overall vision for the company’s future.